 There are dozens of ways to do things, and each and every person has a way that works best for them.
 Some brush their teeth before breakfast while some brush them after.
 Some people go to the gym at the break of dawn and some people roll in when the sun is going down.
 Some students take fervent notes in class and some prefer to watch the lecturer and listen.
 Regardless of the undertaking, there is almost always more than one way to accomplish it.
 The same is true of substance abuse therapy where there are dozens of types of unique rehabilitation programs.
 If you or someone you know is suffering from a substance abuse problem, finding a program that caters to their needs and wants is of the upmost importance.
 After all, who would want to be forced to shower in the morning when they are a shower at night kind of person?
 Finding the rehabilitation program that suits the addict most is more likely to foster success in overcoming the problem.
-Here is a quick overview of some of the main kinds of substance abuse rehabilitation:

 Types of Rehabilitation Programs

 Just as the name suggests, these kind of programs focus on the medical facets of addiction including physiological dependence and withdrawal.
 Most substances that cause addiction have been studied extensively by doctors and pharmaceutical companies, resulting in sound clinical methods to help decrease addiction and withdrawal.
 Some medications are even Food and Drug Administration (FDA) approved, indicating that they have undergone extensive clinical trials and have been proven effective throughout.
 Although medications are the main tool, most medicine based substance abuse rehabilitation programs also include some counseling, most often advising the addict to lead a life of abstinence to avoid drug addiction in the future.
 Because of the sound research concerning various drugs, medical-based rehabilitation programs can be incredibly successful, especially at lessening the effects of withdrawal.